x4dqn/OpenARMap/README.md

 This repository will contain the **entire openARMap pipeline**, including:

 -  The mobile app (this component)
--  Reconstruction pipeline using mobile-optimized Gaussian splatting
+-  A custom reconstruction pipeline using mobile-optimized Gaussian splatting
 - GPS + VIO-based global alignment and relocalization
 -  Visualization tools and scan quality viewers
 -  Privacy-preserving tools and contributor governance system